littlemole/webkit/README.md

 # components

+- mtkext shared library - a webkit extension library to inject into the webkit viewer processes
+- pymtk - a python library with Gtk helpers
 - mtkglue - header only cpp library to implement gobject/gtk objects
 - mtk gtk shared library - extensions to WebView, SourceView and TreeView Gtk widgets plus some Git support
-- mtkext shared library - a webkit extension library to inject into the webkit viewer processes
-- pywebkit shared library - a native Python Module for python webkit host <-> view communication using mtkext
-- pymtk - a python library with Gtk helpers
 - mtkcpp static library - cpp glue to build native gtk apps using mtk

 # directory layout